 In a darker skinned child, if the rash is more difficult to see, check paler areas like the tummy, palms of the hands and soles of the feet, behind the ears or the roof of the mouth.

-Call 999 or go to your nearest Accident and Emergency (A&E) department if you fear that your child may be seriously ill.
+Call 999 or go to your nearest Accident and Emergency (A&E) department if you feel that your child may be seriously ill.